 Understanding Principal Reduction: What It Is And How It Helps Homeowners

-What Was Principal Reduction?
+What Is Principal Reduction?

-Provided to homeowners with underwater mortgages (another term for negative equity) in the wake of the subprime mortgage crisis, principal reductions lessened the principal balance a borrower owed on their mortgage.
-Principal reductions were designed to help both the borrower and lender avoid the foreclosure process.
+A principal reduction lowers the total principal balance a borrower owes on their mortgage.
+Provided to homeowners with underwater mortgages (another term for negative equity) in the wake of the subprime mortgage crisis, principal reductions were designed to help both the borrower and lender avoid the foreclosure process.

 Principal Reductions And The Subprime Mortgage Crisis